Affiliate links on Android Authority may earn us a commission. Learn more.

 Today’s smart speakers owe a lot to the original Amazon Echo, so every new flagship model is anticipated by industry watchers — it tends to set the bar for whatever follows.
 The 4th gen Echo, released in 2020, kept up that track record.
-Two years later it’s time to ask what we can expect from the Amazon Echo 5th gen model, especially with pressure mounting from companies like Apple, Google, and Sonos.
-We’ve also got a wishlist of things we’d like to see.
+Nearly three years later, it’s time to work out what we want from a 5th gen model, especially with pressure mounting from companies like Apple, Google, and Sonos.
+Here’s a wishlist of what I want to see.

 Will there be an Amazon Echo 5th gen?

-Almost certainly.
-Whatever form it takes, there needs to be a continually updated standard model to anchor the rest of the Echo lineup.
-The only way that would change is if Amazon chose different branding or abandoned smart speakers entirely.
-Normally there’s a new Echo every two years, and we’re technically beyond that timeframe now.
+Almost certainly, whether sooner or later.
+Whatever form it takes, there needs to be a continually updated standard Echo model to anchor the rest of the lineup.
+The only way that would change is if Amazon abandoned the Echo brand, or smart speakers entirely.
+Typically there’s a new Echo every two years, and of course, we’re beyond that timeframe now.

 - Amazon Echo 1st gen — November 2014 (invitation and Prime members)/June 2015 (public)